Safwane-GJ/Promptitude/README.md

 - **🔄 Automatic Sync**: Configurable sync frequency (daily by default)
 - **📦 Multiple Repositories**: Support for syncing from multiple Git repositories simultaneously
+- **💬 Chat Integration**: Interactive chat participant for prompt discovery and management
 - **🌍 Cross-Platform**: Works on macOS, Windows, and Linux
 - **⚙️ Configurable**: Customizable sync frequency and target directory
 - **🔐 Secure**: Uses your existing GitHub authentication from VS Code and secure PAT storage for Azure DevOps